- May 28, 2018

-The program has – or is pending – accreditation by HRPA, SAHRP, HRIA, BCHRMA for 6 CHRP CPD recertification hours.
+The program is accredited by HRPA, CPHRAB, CPHRBC and Yukon for 6.5 CPD recertification hours.

 This course covers the universal principles of excellent investigation; how to identify issues and then plan an investigation; how to conduct thorough witness interviews– even if the witness is hostile or difficult; how to deal with whistleblowers, how to gather, organize and review physical, digital and documentary evidence; how to assess evidence and how to write clear and convincing reports.